Ne1sonLi/Restaurant-Tracker/README.md

 Rating set for Sushi Mura : 9, Sun Apr 09 17:25:33 PDT 2023

 Removed from Favourites : Sushi Mura, Sun Apr 09 17:25:39 PDT 2023

+## Phase 4: Task 3

+The first change that I would make would be to decrease the coupling in my model package.
+Currently, the BrowseRestaurants, TryNextRestaurants, and FavouriteRestaurants classes contain lots of duplicated code.
+Moreover, they also essentially perform the same task which is maintaining a specific list of Restaurants and performing the same functions for that list.
+Therefore, to reduce the amount of duplicated code, I would create a class called RestaurantList and have those three classes extend RestaurantList.
+In RestaurantList I would have all the methods that are shared among those three classes such as adding a restaurant, removing a restaurant, checking if a certain restaurant is in the list, getting the index of a certain restaurant, etc. Then when calling those methods in their respective classes, I can just replace the body of the method with a call to its superclass's method.

+Another change I would make would be in the VancouverHungerGui class.
+For that class, when creating a new JPanel, I essentially copied and pasted the lines of code that set the border and layout of the panel.
+However, this resulted in me having to copy and paste it out each time I created a new JPanel which was quite often.
+Therefore, to reduce the coupling there, I would create another method in the VancouverHungerGui class that creates a new JPanel with sets its border and layout.
+Then I would replace all those duplicated fragments of code with a call to that method.
+This would be extremely useful if I ever decide to change the layout or border widths in the future as I can just change that one method instead of changing each individual call.
+A disadvantage of this would be that I would have to have a consistent layout and border for all my panels as they will be created from the same method.
+This may limit the variety I can have in my program gui.